 Step 3: Shop Smarter

-Step 4: Food Storage the Zero-Waste Way
+Step 4: food Storage the Zero-waste Way – Step 4

 Plastic bags and cling wrap aren't your only options.

-Zero-Waste Storage Swaps:
+Zero-Waste Storage Swaps.

 • Glass jars → pasta, sauces, leftovers.